dwrobel/flatcam/README.md

 - added ability to turn on/of the grid snapping and to jump to a location while in CutOut Tool manual gap adding action
 - made PlotCanvas class inherit from VisPy Canvas instead of creating an instance of it (work of JP)
 - fixed selection by dragging a selection shape in Geometry Editor
+- modified the Paint Tool.
+Now the Single Polygon and Area/Reference Object painting works with multiple tools too.
+The tools have to be selected in the Tool Table.
+- remade the TclCommand Paint to work in the new configuration of the the app (the painting functions are now in their own tool, Paint Tool)
+- fixed a bug in the Properties Tool

 23.08.2019